 Currently 1-2 Fellows from developing countries are trained per year to deliver improved Enviromental, Health, and Safety programs to their institution.
 In 2016, an extended program in Uruguay will create a center for learning with a 400-800% increase in participation.
 (See past Fellows reports)

 Complementary to the STP program are the STP Workshops held during the IUPAC General Assembly/Congress; these workshops are an opportunity for the trained Fellows to present and share their experiences .
-The most recent workshop held in Busan in August 2015 focused on laboratory safety as well as industry safety, security and the linkage provided by Responsible Care.
-The workshop in 2013 focussed on communication and impact.
+The workshop held in Busan in August 2015 focused on laboratory safety as well as industry safety, security and the linkage provided by Responsible Care, and the workshop in 2013 focussed on communication and impact.
+The next workshop will be held in July 2017 in Sao Paulo during the IUPAC General Assembly.

 - Application Form (.pdf file-72kB) Safety Training Application form -PDF